 5Do the essential functions of this job require lifting?:

 NoIf yes, list maximum weight and duration:

 The physical demands described here are representative of those that must be met by any employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
 Describe Work Environment:

 While performing the duties of this job, the employee is frequently required to use hands in order to operate a PC in the performance of job duties.
 The employee is regularly required to sit, and occasionally required to walk, and reach with hands and arms, talk and hear.
 Specific vision abilities required by this job include close and color vision in order to view the computer.

 WesternU Policy requires persons employed by the University to provide proof of vaccination against the SARS-CoV2 (COVID-19), subject to limited exemptions, regardless of whether the employee is on-site or working authorized to work remotely.
 Exempted employees, or those whose status of full vaccination is pending, will be required to submit to regular COVID-19 testing for in-person/on-campus work assignments.

 The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-Duties for this position are normally performed in a typical office setting.
-The employee is never exposed to outdoor weather conditions in the performance of his/her duties.
-The noise level in this setting is usually moderate due to telephone calls, office equipment, and normal faculty/student traffic.
+Duties of the Academic Manager are normally performed in a typical office, research laboratory, or lecture-hall setting.
+The noise level in this setting is usually moderate due to telephone calls, office equipment, and normal student traffic.